Cubs sweep Padres with 7-4 win

 MAKING MOVES

-Bote was promoted from Triple-A Iowa when the Cubs placed outfielder Albert Almora Jr. on the family medical emergency list before the game.
+The Cubs placed outfielder Albert Almora Jr. on the family medical emergency list and recalled infielder David Bote from Triple-A Iowa.
+Bote started at third base and went 1 for 2 with a walk.

 UP NEXT